seantiz/piecesvelte/README.md

 ```

 Svelte and Vite may need you to install an adapter for your production server's environment.
-See the [official Svelte documention here](https://kit.svelte.dev/docs/adapters) for a guide on installing adapters to your project.
+See the [official Svelte documentation here](https://kit.svelte.dev/docs/adapters) for a guide on installing adapters to your project.